NinaMikhelson/AI-Test-Docs/README.md

 # Large Language Model Gateway
 ## Overview

-This application is a gateway for DCS applications to make use of modern AI models and techniques.
+This application (Model Gateway) is a middleware written in Java for DCS applications to make use of modern AI models and techniques.
 It bridges Visual Basic 6 (VB6) with LLM APIs (OpenAI, Anthropic, Google, etc), enabling existing VB6 applications to benefit from modern AI capabilities.

 While VB6 is capable of making basic HTTP requests, it lacks comprehensive support for modern HTTPS communication and is not likely to receive native clients to work with modern AI.
 Java provides a balance of being a common language and providing high enough performance.
-This middleware acts as a translator between VB6 and modern AI APIs.
+This middleware acts as a conduit between VB6 and modern AI APIs.

 ## Features
 - Accepts requests from VB6 applications via HTTP.
-- Formulates the appropriate prompts to effectively use AI APIs (e.g., GPT-4, claude-3-7-sonnet, Google Vertex AI).
+- Formulates the appropriate prompts to effectively use AI APIs (e.g., GPT-4, Claude 3.7 Sonnet, Google Vertex AI).
+Pass-through is also possible.
-  - pass-through is also possible
 - Returns OpenAI's response in a variety of friendly formats (for VB6).
 - Basic input validation and error handling.
 - Lightweight and easy to deploy.
 - Tracks and records usage and cost.
 - Stores prompts and replies for audit and debugging purposes.
-- Can be used to screen for sensitive information and prevent accidental data leaks
+- Can be used to screen for sensitive information and prevent accidental data leaks.

 ## Architecture